coderstar1234/DESIGN/README.md

 <hr>
 <h1 align="center"><i>  Contributing:-</i></h1>

-Contributions are welcome!
-If you'd like to contribute to the project, follow these steps:
+- Contributions are welcome!
+If you'd like to contribute to the project,
+<p align="center"> follow these steps:</p>

 1. Fork the repository.
 2. Create a new branch for your contribution.